Pure-the-Language/Pure/StandardLibraries/Pipeline/README.md

 (THIS IS WORK-IN-PROGRESS AND NOT EVEN ALPHA YET, INTERFACE MAY CHANGE ANYTIME)

 Run CLI commands perl style.
 Streamlines running command and gets output as string.
+A cool feature is the chaining operator `|` that provides Elixir like data transformation syntax.

 Provides: